 Shipping them installable software is like leaving a Post-It Note on their fridge, "We went to Rome.
 You should go some day."

 Publishing a BOSH release shows that you care about your users' long-term success in running the system.

-Only shipping installable software is like saying "Works on my machine."
+Shipping installable software is not much better than saying "Works on my machine."